PhilMele/M4Project/README.md

 Add whitenoise in settings.py to middleware list

     STATICFILES_STORAGE = 'whitenoise.storage.CompressedManifestStaticFilesStorage'
+> [!TIP]

-**Error encountered**: `MIME type ('text/html') is not a supported stylesheet MIME type, and strict MIME checking is enabled.`. whitenoise wasnot installed.
+> `MIME type ('text/html') is not a supported stylesheet MIME type, and strict MIME checking is enabled.`.
 Adding whitenoise corrected the error.
+See below for process to adding whitenoise.

+> [!TIP]
-**Error encountered**: css file not loading in production.
-This problem was solved by moving `'whitenoise.middleware.WhiteNoiseMiddleware',` to the top.
+> If the `.css` file is not loading in production, move `'whitenoise.middleware.WhiteNoiseMiddleware'` to the top.
+>
+> ```python

-    MIDDLEWARE = [
+> MIDDLEWARE = [
-        'django.middleware.security.SecurityMiddleware',
+>     'django.middleware.security.SecurityMiddleware',
-        #whitenoise package : used for production to be set at the top
+>     # Whitenoise package: used for production, should be set at the top
-        'whitenoise.middleware.WhiteNoiseMiddleware',
+>     'whitenoise.middleware.WhiteNoiseMiddleware',
-    ]
+> ]
+> ```

+> [!IMPORTANT]
-Final note: everytime the static folder is changed, in particular for css, `python manage.py collectstatic` needs to be run from the console to push the changes to staticfiles.
+> Everytime the static folder is changed, in particular for css, `python manage.py collectstatic` needs to be run from the console to push the changes to staticfiles.

 > [!NOTE]
 > Credits - https://stackoverflow.com/questions/19846342/unable-to-parse-procfile<br>